 Countries where I've conducted research.

 My work has been published or is forthcoming at over 25 journals, including the American Journal of Political Science, the British Journal of Political Science [2x], the Journal of Politics [2x], Nature Human Behvaior, Political Analysis, and the Proceedings of the National Academy of Sciences.
 Outlets such as National Public Radio's All Things Considered, The Asahi Shimbun, The Atlantic, The Economist, The Huffington Post, The Washington Post, and Yahoo!
 News have covered my research.

 As someone who deeply believes in the value of public scholarship, I often write about American or Japanese politics for outlets such as Foreign Policy, the Japan Times, the South China Morning Post, The Atlantic, and the Washington Post.
 I also regularly write on issues related to Japan for The Hill.

 Cities I've visited in Japan scaled and colored by size.

 Prior to attending graduate school, I worked as a congressional staffer, a policy researcher, a photojournalist, and an English teacher in Belarus, among many other things.
 My experiences in these jobs inform several of my research projects.
-More generally, and certainly more importantly, they taught me a great deal about people and power.
-When I'm not working, I enjoy learning Japanese, taking photographs, playing basketball, and traveling (you know, pre-COVID-19).
+They taught me a great deal about people and power.
+When I'm not working, I enjoy learning Japanese, taking photographs, playing basketball, and traveling.

 Land acknowledgment: The lands on which I work and study are the traditional, ancestral, and unceded territories of the Abenaki and other Algonquin peoples.